Buttons #

 labelScale=1.5

-The text color can be specified with labelColor.
-The color should be in the format #RRGGBB or #RRGGBBAA.
-The default is #FFFFFFFF.
+Text color can be specified with labelColor.
+Color should be like #RRGGBB or #RRGGBBAA.
+Default is #FFFFFFFF.

 labelColor=#FF0000